-- · align departmental business plans with our corporate plan and strategy - promote cross-functional coordination - · increase accountability for deliverables and cross-functional commitments - · link plans with resources through integration with the budget process
+- align departmental business plans with our corporate plan and strategy - promote cross-functional coordination - increase accountability for deliverables and cross-functional commitments - link plans with resources through integration with the budget process

 The business planning process starts with the development of the CEO's business plan.
-The business plan has a number of key initiatives that support the long-term corporate strategy and a number of interim deliverables or milestones, most of which are delegated to the executive team.
+The business plan has key initiatives that support the long-term corporate strategy and several necessary shorter term deliverables or milestones, most of which are delegated to the executive team.
 These delegated deliverables become the executive team's deliverables, for which they identify and delegate, as appropriate, interim deliverables.
 The business planning process follows this cascading approach down to all managerial positions.